Data center management

 - distributed control system (DCS) - A distributed control system (DCS) is a digital automated industrial control system (ICS) that uses geographically distributed control loops throughout a factory, machine or control area.

-- ducting (data center cooling) - Ducting is the use of a metal or plastic pipe to carry air from one place to another.
+- ducting (data center cooling) - Ducting is an approach to air management that uses a series of metal or plastic pipes to carry heated or cooled air from one place to another.

 - economizer - An economizer is a mechanical device that reduces the amount of energy used to cool a data center or other buildings.